Senegalion/GitHubRepoFetcher/README.md

 ./mvnw test
 ```

+Tests include:
+- verifying that the correct repositories are fetched for existing users.
+- ensuring the application correctly handles non-existent GitHub users.

 ## Contribution

 If you'd like to contribute to this project, feel free to fork the repository and create a pull request with your changes.